Mark Felt: The Man Who Brought Down the White House

 Mark Felt: The Man Who Brought Down the White House is a 2017 American biographical political thriller film written and directed by Peter Landesman, and based on the 2006 autobiography of FBI agent Mark Felt, written with John O'Connor.
 The film depicts how Felt became the anonymous source nicknamed "Deep Throat" for reporters Bob Woodward and Carl Bernstein and helped them in their investigation of the Watergate scandal, which resulted in the resignation of President Richard Nixon.

 The film stars Liam Neeson, Diane Lane, Tony Goldwyn, and Maika Monroe.
 It premiered at the Toronto International Film Festival on September 8, and was theatrically released on September 29, 2017, by Sony Pictures Classics.
 It is also the fourth film on the Watergate scandal, following All the President's Men (1976), The Final Days (1989), and Dick (1999).

 Plot

 The movie starts on April 11, 1972.
 Nixon's advisers at the White House ask Mark Felt how to ask J. Edgar Hoover to step aside as the FBI director.
 Some days later, Hoover dies.
 Pat Gray becomes the acting FBI director.
 In June 1972, several ex-CIA and FBI agents burglarize Watergate hotel to bug the DNC headquarters.

 Members of the Weather Underground bomb the Pentagon.
 Attorney General Richard Kleindienst announces that the Watergate investigation has concluded without the White House or CREEP (Nixon's re-election committee) being implicated.

-Pat Gray's Senate confirmation hearings gets derailed when it comes to light that he was sending the FBI investigative files to the White House.
+Pat Gray's Senate confirmation hearings get derailed when it comes to light that he was sending the FBI investigative files to the White House.
 A side story of the movie revolves around Mark Felt tracking and locating his runaway hippie daughter in a commune.